saisumanth0/Distributed-File-System-with-Encryption-and-access-control/README.md

 - Firstly, run the metadata_manager.py.
 This creates a new metadata folder and metadata database under the folder.
 - Then Run encryption_utils.py which generates the encryption key and saves inside metadata folder.

-To upload file: run dfs.py in CLI  with the command "python dfs.py upload --role <admin/viewer> --file <filepath>.txt --storage_node <1/2/3>"
+To upload file: run dfs.py in CLI  with the command "python dfs.py upload --role <admin/viewer> --file filepath.txt --storage_node <1/2/3>"

 To view or edit file  "python file_operations.py "<textfile>.enc" "<admin/viewer>" <node> "